garvjainus/garvjainus/README.md

 I’m _Garv Jain!_

-💻 Currently a Software Engineering Intern @ Tesla
+* 💻 Currently a Software Engineering Intern @ Tesla
-🎓 Studying Computer Science @ Georgia Tech
+* 🎓 Studying Computer Science @ Georgia Tech
-🌍 Passionate about building tools that make an impact and actually make life better
+* 🌍 Passionate about building tools that make people's lives better

 Outside of code, you’ll usually find me:
-🎮 Climbing the ladder in League of Legends
+* 🎮 Playing video games (I ❤️‍🩹 League of Legends)
-📸 Creating and editing content
+* 📸 Creating and editing content (@garvjainus and @garvslens on IG)
-🏋️ Resetting at the gym
+* 🏋️ Lifting at the gym